-Police involve person killed in shooting involving officer
+Police identify person killed in shooting involving officer

 Hannon has been placed on administrative leave while the attorney general’s office investigates whether the shooting was legally justified.

-Office spokesperson Marc Malon tells the Portland Press Herald that Needham had used the truck to ram at least one police vehicle before he was killed.
+Malon tells the Portland Press Herald that Needham had used the truck to ram at least one police vehicle before he was killed.

 Police had asked for help locating Needham last month after he led troopers on a high-speed chase through Hollis.
 Needham was wanted on warrants including eluding law enforcement.